 For Anyone Suffering With This Endometriosis You Will Be Familiar With My Experience:

-Pelvic congestion syndrome also causes unpredictable daily pain I call it veiny pain.
+- Pelvic congestion syndrome also causes unpredictable daily pain I call it veiny pain.
 It feels more sharp and hot in different areas.
 The only think I can liken it to, is being burnt.
 It feels like someone is holding a lighter internally around my pelvis and top of my thigh.
+Sometimes its sharp and short, other times it lasts for a while gaining intensity.
 Advice for this from medical professionals is don’t sit for long periods of time, don’t stand for long periods of time (confusing ey?).
 If it hurts, lie down, take pain killers and rest.